Go back

 The first obvious advantage of such a system is a reduction in outages due to changes.
 An immediate second, though, is the increased confidence of IT and the business.
 As network engineers demonstrate that they can make changes reliably with new validation tools, the change management process will begin to categorize some changes as lower risk.
 Over time, these lower risk changes will require less approval and will contribute to a more agile IT organization.

 The best news is that these features are not imaginary, they’re available in NetBrain’s Change Management module.
-You don’t need to implement new infrastructure or the latest software-defined solution to model, automate, and validate changes.
-With NetBrain Change Management you can reduce outages, reduce risk, increase agility and, over time, lesson the pain of your enterprise change management process.
+You don’t need to implement new infrastructure or the latest software-defined solution to model, automate, and validate changes effectively.
+With NetBrain Change Management, you can significantly reduce outages, reduce risk, increase agility, and, over time, lessen the pain and complexity of your enterprise change management process, ensuring smoother and more efficient operations.

 Related